-Are you searching for the best low-protein cat food for cats with kidney disease or liver problems?
+Are you searching for the best low protein cat food for cats with kidney disease or liver problems?

 As you’ll find out, protein content matters, especially when you’ve got a senior pet or a cat with kidney problems.

-But we’re here to help you narrow down your choice with these 11 low-protein cat food brands.
+But we’re here to help you narrow down your choice with these 11 low protein cat food brands.

 Let’s start with a quick look at our top picks, then keep reading for all the glorious details.

-Low-Protein Cat Foods Top Picks at a Glance
+Our Top Picks at a Glance

-- Winner: Royal Canin Renal Support S
+- Winner: Royal Canin Renal Support S Dry Cat Food

-- Best Grain-Free: Blue Buffalo Natural Veterinary Diet
+- Best Grain-Free: Blue Buffalo Natural Veterinary Diet Dry Cat Food

-11 Best Low Protein Cat Food Brands with Reviews
+11 Best Low Protein Cat Food Brands

-However, senior pets and cats with chronic kidney disease (CKD) or liver problems benefit from low-protein and low phosphorous food.
+However, senior pets and cats with chronic kidney disease (CKD) or liver problems benefit from low protein and low phosphorous food.

 That’s because the kidneys’ main function is to break down protein and excrete it.
 Less protein in the diet decreases the kidney’s workload.

 But, as a specialist explains, “Protein still makes up a fairly reasonable portion of the diet.”
+You can’t remove it at all because your cat will lose muscle and weight.

 So, you need food with lower than normal levels of protein but high-quality one to improve your cat’s quality of life.

 And that’s why we’re here with our top 11 choices of best dry and wet low protein cat food.
+But, please remember that they’re best for cats with renal problems, not healthy animals!

-#1 Winner: Royal Canin Renal Support S
+#1 Winner: Royal Canin Renal Support S Dry Cat Food

-Royal Canin is one of the most popular cat food brands, and they’ve got the best low-protein dry cat food for cats with CKD.
+Royal Canin is one of the most popular cat food brands, and they’ve got the best low protein dry cat food for cats with CKD.

 Physical Attributes